 UCC Human Services staff will determine CIU clients' eligibility for funding.
 Eligibility includes residency (must be a resident of Milwaukee County) and age (must be between the ages of 18 and 59).
 When individuals are found to be eligible and appropriate for services, a referral is made to the treatment provider of choice.

 Am I required to make an appointment before visiting UCC?

 No, you are not required to make an appointment.
 Clients are accepted by appointment or walk-in on a first-come first-served basis.

 What will happen at my first visit to UCC?

 A receptionist will greet you and ask you for some basic demographic information such as: name, address, telephone number, availability of insurance, etc. Then you will meet an intake specialist.
-We try to do our best to help you feel welcome, comfortable and respected.
-Many of our staff have been through the recovery process themselves, and have some understanding of your struggles.
-We take particular care to ensure that any communication between you and our staff remains confidential.
+We try to do our best to help you feel welcome, comfortable, and respected.
+Many of our staff have been through the recovery process themselves and have some understanding of your struggles.
+We take particular care to ensure any communication between you and our staff remains confidential.